failsafe-lib/failsafe/execution-cancellation.md

 ## Handling Interruption

-Execution [Interruption][interrupt] will cause certain blocking calls to unblock and may throw [InterruptedException] within your execution.
+Execution [interruption][interrupt] will cause certain blocking calls to unblock and may throw [InterruptedException] within your execution.

 Non-blocking executions can cooperate with [interruption][interrupt] by periodically checking `Thread.isInterrupted()`: